wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 Exploring Traces, Spans, and Metrics gives more detail.
 --->

-## Navigate to the Tracing UI

-To navigate to the tracing UI:
+## Choose Your Starting Point

+To choose your starting point for visualizing traces:
-1. Log in to your Wavefront cluster.
+1. In your web browser, go to your Wavefront cluster and log in.
 2. From the task bar:

-    - Select **Applications > Inventory** to view all application services and drill down from there.
+    - Select **Applications > Inventory** to [view all application services](#view-application-services) and drill down from there.
-    - Select **Applications > Traces** to start by querying for traces and drill down from there.
+    - Select **Applications > Traces** to start by [querying for traces](#query-for-a-list-of-traces) and drill down from there.

     ![tracing menu](images/tracing_menu.png)

-## Get Started: Application Services
+## View Application Services

-The Application Services page is your entry point for examining your application.
+Go to the Application Services page for a top-level overview of your instrumented applications.

 ![app services](images/tracing_app_services.png)

 On the Application Services page, you can:
-* Select an application from the **Jump To** pulldown.
+* Select an application from the **Jump To** pulldown, or search for a service or application.
-* Search for a service.
+* Examine the inventory of services in your application.
+* View the inventory of component frameworks that each service is built on.
 * Click inside a service box to go to the dashboard for that service.